 |A fast and a blast to ride a hybrid surfboard in the right conditions||Quite a struggle to control

 Our Top Pick

 This is why South Bay Board Co.
 “The Razzo” 6’ Hybrid takes our vote.
-With no doubt, it features all the characteristics that the best hybrid surfboard must-have.
+Without a doubt, it features all the characteristics that the best hybrid surfboard must have.